Job Opportunities

 • Responsibilities:

-• conduct documentary research on the role of municipalities with respect to child care, immigration, and long-term care.
+• conduct documentary research on the role of municipalities with respect to Indigenous relations, ambulance services, and mental health/addictions

 • produce policy backgrounders as the basis for written contributions from outside experts